metis-edu/Onchain-Agent-RAG-with-Memory/README.md

 The agent will:

-- Connect to the Metis Sepolia RPC
+- Connect to the Metis Hyperion RPC
 - Validate addresses
 - Read token name, symbol, decimals, total supply
 - Format raw balance into human-readable format